Resignations can illicit feelings of relief or panic depending on the individual, but it’s hard to stay mad if the consolation is a piece of cake.

-Holmes became a father to a son five weeks ago, and started considering resigning his job at Stansted Airport six months ago, ruminating over the idea of a cake-based resignation for months.
+Holmes became a father to son Benjamin five weeks ago, and started considering resigning his job at Stansted Airport six months ago, ruminating over the idea of a cake-based resignation for months.

 When it came to making the cake, he practiced the writing on a piece of paper, describing it as “fiddly”.